interlay/interbtc-types/README.md

-# PolkaBTC Types
+# InterBTC Types

-Substrate types used in PolkaBTC parachain.
+Substrate types used in InterBTC parachain.

 ## Usage